Policies and Restrictions

 Number of appointments per day, per week, and per semester

 You may book up to two appointments per week.

 If you are working on a thesis or dissertation, one of these may be a Thesis/Diss consultation.

 Students, faculty and staff may book up to fifteen appointments per semester.
 Alumni within one year of graduation may book up to five appointments per semester.

-- You may not submit the same version of a draft to more than one tutor; that is, you must revise in response to a tutor's feedback before resubmitting the draft.
-If you are working on a paper longer than 10 pages, however, you may submit the draft to one tutor, then submit the draft to a second tutor, with the first tutor's comments in the document.
-The second tutor can then provide feedback on parts of the draft the first tutor did not reach.
+- You may not submit the same version of a draft to more than one consultant; that is, you must revise in response to a consultant's feedback before resubmitting the draft.
+If you are working on a paper longer than 10 pages, however, you may submit the draft to one consultant, then submit the draft to a second consultant, with the first tutor's comments in the document.
+The second consultant can then provide feedback on parts of the draft the first consultant did not reach.

 - You may not book back-to-back sessions.

 - If you are more than ten minutes late for your appointment, you lose the exclusive right to that appointment, and the session may be given to a walk-in student.

 - After two missed appointments (or what we call “no-shows”) you are prohibited from booking further appointments for the current term, and your existing appointments will be canceled.
 You may, however, use the Writing Center on a walk-in basis.